Home » Cakes & Pies » Pineapple Upside Down Cake

 • Choose a medium-size fresh pineapple that’s golden, not one with a very green skin.

-• The pineapple slices can vary in size depending on the actual pineapple you use.
+• The pineapple slices can vary in size depending on the size of the actual pineapple used.

 Pineapple Upside Down Cake